yashg160/ReactStock/README.md

 # Reader Stock

-### A MERN stack based web app for people to share weird photos from around them.
+#### A MERN stack based web app for people to share weird photos from around them.
 Crying clowns, abandoned buildings, large wicker chairs and such.
 There are no restrictions and users may post whatever they want, for others to see

+:boom: **View Branches Frontend and Backend** :boom:

-#### Technical Details
+### Technical Details
 The app is built in **MERN Stack**.
 Technologies used are:
 1. MongoDB
 2. Express.js